core-unit-bioinformatics/knowledge-base/setup-nfcore-workflow.md

 ### 3. Running the workflow <a id="Runningthe"></a>

 You downloaded all files, specified your parameters in `nf-params.json` and added the infrastructure configuration as separate profile in `run.config`?
 Great!
-Now, you can run your workflow using the `nextflow run` command, e.g., for the sarek workflow on HILBERT:
+Now, you can run your workflow using the `nextflow run` command, e.g., for the bamtofastq workflow on HILBERT:

 ```
-nextflow run nf-core-sarek-3.1.2/workflow \
+nextflow run nf-core-bamtofastq-2.1.0/workflow \
 -profile singularity,hilbert \
 -c run.config \
 -params-file nf-params.json